Fslippe/FYS-STK4155/project1/readme.md

 The code is structured with pythonfiles with names b.py, c.py... corresponding to the tasks described in "Project_description.pdf" found in the latex folder.
 There is also a main functions.py which contains general functions used in most of the other files.

 To reproduce the results run the python files with
-- python3 file.py
+- python3 filename.py

 For running g.py the data file located in the data folder needs to be downloaded.
 The rest should work if all the python files are located in the same folder.
+To reproduce some results from the report, some changes of parameters in the python files may be needed.
+To use right parameters change the parameters in the code to match with the parameters used in the plot.